Fudan-iGEM/2024-wiki/src/entrepreneurship.md

 - Supported by production practices from partner companies
 - Backed by government support for green initiatives

-**Technical Labor：**Our project relies on the abundant technical resources and laboratory equipment within Fudan University, ensuring that the hardware needs for research and experimentation are fully met.
+**Technical Labor**：Our project relies on the abundant technical resources and laboratory equipment within Fudan University, ensuring that the hardware needs for research and experimentation are fully met.
 Our team benefits from a robust supply of technical labor, including talented students and professional faculty members, who bring both innovative ideas and practical skills to the project.

-**Ongoing pursuit of funding：**Additionally, we are actively seeking continuous funding support through various channels and partnerships to ensure a stable financial pipeline for the project.
+**Ongoing pursuit of funding**：Additionally, we are actively seeking continuous funding support through various channels and partnerships to ensure a stable financial pipeline for the project.
 And there's some sources of fund that we achieved【link to 战略合作伙伴】

-**Technological Barriers：**On the technical side, we have established certain technological barriers, including patent protection and the specialized knowledge and expertise of our team.
+**Technological Barriers**：On the technical side, we have established certain technological barriers, including patent protection and the specialized knowledge and expertise of our team.
 This gives our project a competitive edge and helps us maintain a unique position in the market.

-**Partner Companies：**We have also forged strong ties with partner companies that provide valuable support in terms of production practices, including access to facilities, technology, and management expertise, which are crucial for transitioning our lab results into viable products.
+**Partner Companies**：We have also forged strong ties with partner companies that provide valuable support in terms of production practices, including access to facilities, technology, and management expertise, which are crucial for transitioning our lab results into viable products.

-**Government Support：**Moreover, our project has received substantial backing from the government, especially since green technologies and sustainable development are highly encouraged under current policies.【link to相关政策整理】 Government support includes financial subsidies, tax incentives, research grants, and other initiatives, all of which will greatly accelerate the growth and market expansion of our project.
+**Government Support**：Moreover, our project has received substantial backing from the government, especially since green technologies and sustainable development are highly encouraged under current policies.【link to相关政策整理】 Government support includes financial subsidies, tax incentives, research grants, and other initiatives, all of which will greatly accelerate the growth and market expansion of our project.
 The strategic use of these key resources lays a solid foundation for the success of our project and paves the way for future development.

 ### Exit Mechanism